thelfer/tfel/docs/web/drucker.md

-% Implementation of a perfect plastic behaviour using the Drucker yield criterion (@drucker_relation_1949) and its extension to orthotropic (@cazacu_generalization_2001)
+% Implementation of a perfect plastic behaviour using the Drucker yield criterion (@drucker_relation_1949) and two of its extensions to orthotropy (@cazacu_generalization_2001)
 % Thomas Helfer
 % 21/11/2017